 I don't have a chimney, can I have a wood burning stove?

 You don't need a chimney to have a wood-burning stove.
-Stoves can be fitted using a twin-wall flue system, which does not require a chimney.
+Stoves can be fitted using a twin-wall flue system, which is a man-made chimney.

 What size of stove should I buy?